samuba/url-shortener/README.md

 I mainly built this to try out these technologies:

-- Cloudflare Pages (incl. workers & KV)
+- Cloudflare Pages (incl. workers)
+- Cloudflare KV
 - css.new (no-css framework)
 - Sveltekit